IDEP-network/IDEP-Docs/docs/Denali.md

 * Initialize your node with your moniker

-* Copy the genesis file from the IDEP repo and placedo it in the nodes config directory
+* Copy the genesis file from the IDEP repo and place it in the nodes config directory

 * Start the node
 ```